basitsk09/test/README.md

       const res = await callApi('/Maker/submitNineSupl', payload, 'POST');
       if (res && typeof res === 'string') {
         const [flag, newReportId, newStatus] = res.split('~');
-        // Update reportObject with new ID and status if needed,
-        // and also update the local data state for consistency. setReportObject((prev) => ({
+        setReportObject((prev) => ({
           ...prev,
           reportId: newReportId,
           status: newStatus,
         }));
-        // Update the reportId and status in the local data state setData((prev) => ({
+        setData((prev) => ({
           ...prev,
           reportId: newReportId,